ChicagoBoss/ChicagoBoss/README.md

 Speaking of which...

 *Templates*.
-Chicago Boss uses ErlyDTL, an Erlang implentation of Django template language.
+Chicago Boss uses ErlyDTL, an Erlang implementation of Django template language.
 In fact, Chicago Boss originated with a rewrite of ErlyDTL, and the same person maintains both projects so you always get the latest ErlyDTL features.
 Templates can access and loop over values stored in proplists, dictionaries, and BossRecords,